 But take a closer look -- for every handful of All-Star-caliber players, there's at least one lesser-known contributor whose unexpected performance ended up being a difference-maker.

-Unsung heroes don't pop up on every postseason roster every year, but all teams can point to at least one in their history, including this year's pool of postseason participants:
+Unsung heroes don't pop up on every postseason roster every year, but all teams can point to at least one in their history:

 Angels: Adam Kennedy